-Students who major in nutritional sciences are interested in health, science and physiology.
-The Nutritional Sciences program helps students understand of the biological and physical science and research as a basis for understanding human nutrition.
+The nutritional sciences major is for students interested in health, science and physiology.
+The program helps students’ understanding of biological and physical science and research as a basis for understanding human nutrition.

-Nutrition plays an important role in how we manage health issues like obesity, fight disease such as diabetes, and maintain overall wellness.
-Those interested in public health, medical careers, and international health care will benefit from understanding the science of nutrition and the relationships between nutrients and human health.
+Nutrition plays an important role in managing health issues like obesity, fighting disease such as diabetes and maintaining overall wellness.
+Those interested in careers in public health, medicine and international health care will benefit from understanding the science of nutrition and the relationships between nutrients and human health.

 Alumni work at: